 More information about using APA is available on the NSCC APA Guide.

 Adapted from Lee, C. (2010, November 18).
-How to cite something you found on a website in APA Style [Blog post].
-Retrieved from https://blog.apastyle.org/apastyle/2010/11/how-to-cite-something-you-found-on-a-website-in-apa-style.html
+How to cite something you found on a website in APA Style [Blog post]. https://blog.apastyle.org/apastyle/2010/11/how-to-cite-something-you-found-on-a-website-in-apa-style.html

 Creative Commons licensed content (with the exception of CC0 licenses) requires an attribution that includes the license type, with links to the content and the license description when reproduced in electronic formats.